PhoebusLyubil/phoebuslyubil.github.com/_posts/2018-03-30-Assimilating -Cassandra.md

 results, the forecast is not available due to construction of annualized six month growth.
 Also considering RMSE for the rest of methods, they are useless in action.

+So the methods failed to assimilate Cassandra :))

 ###### *Please inform me about your feedback, I will be deeply grateful for that :)*